dougeby/IntuneDocs/intune/endpoint-protection-windows-10.md

 ## Windows Defender SmartScreen settings

-Supported on all Windows 10 editions with Edge installed.
+Supported on the following Windows 10 editions with Edge installed:
+- Home
+- Professional
+- Business
+- Enterprise
+- Education
+- Mobile
+- Mobile Enterprise

+**Settings**:

 - **SmartScreen for apps and files**: **Enable** Windows SmartScreen for file execution, and running apps.
 SmartScreen is a cloud-based anti-phishing and anti-malware component. **Not configured** (default) disables SmartScreen.
 - **Unverified files execution**: **Block** end users from running files that haven't been verified by Windows SmartScreen. **Not configured** (default) disables this feature, and allows end users to run files that haven't been verified.